saba-shakeel11/mlopsclassactivity3/README.md

 This repository is part of the **MLOps course activity** on **Continuous Integration and Deployment (CI/CD)** for Machine Learning.
 The goal is to automate an ML workflow using **GitHub Actions** — from preprocessing to training, evaluation, and containerization.

+> ℹ️ The preprocessing step now auto-creates the `data/` directory, so you can run the pipeline on a clean clone without manual setup.

 ---

 ## 🎯 Learning Objectives